SouravPoudyal/augmix/README.md

 ## Conclusion

-In this work model performance against change in data distribution was conducted to train the Rsnet18 and ConvNext-Tiny network with CIFAR-10 dataset with data augmentation technique using AugMix algorithm and test on CIFAR-10, CIFAR-10C and CIFAR-10P.
-Non Pretrained Resnet18 model performed best with SGD and LambdaLR scheduler with Test error of 11.53% and mCE of 16.861%, and mFP of 0.02320 and Pretrained Convnext-Tiny model best performed with AdamW optimizer and CosineAnnealingLR scheduler with inital Learning rate of 0.0001 and weight decay of 0.00001, with Test error of 7.65%, mCE 13.071% and mFP of 0.01995, furthermore it was seen that lowering the learning rate and weight decay improved the model performance, therefore it is possible to achieve more accuracy with Convnext-Tiny model, which could be a topic of further work, also in the model training performed in this work above it was seen that model seem to achieve convergence at around 96 epoch..As seen in the Mean Flip Probability Plot although the Test error and Mean corruption error(mCE) is decreasing the perturbation in the dataset has either no effect or slightly lower value, this means the perturbation in dataset is not quite significant effect with change in hyperparameter.
+Non Pretrained Resnet18 model performed best with SGD and LambdaLR scheduler with Test error of 11.53% and mCE of 16.861%, and mFP of 0.02320 and Pretrained Convnext-Tiny model best performed with AdamW optimizer and CosineAnnealingLR scheduler with inital Learning rate of 0.0001 and weight decay of 0.00001, with Test error of 7.65%, mCE 13.071% and mFP of 0.01995, furthermore it was seen that lowering the learning rate and weight decay improved the model performance, therefore it is possible to achieve more accuracy with Convnext-Tiny model, which could be a topic of further work, also in the model training performed in this work above it was seen that model seem to achieve convergence at around 96 epoch.As seen in the Mean Flip Probability Plot although the Test error and Mean corruption error(mCE) is decreasing as hyperparameter is changed, the perturbation in the dataset has either no effect or slightly lower value, this means the perturbation in dataset does not have significant effect on the model performance with change in hyperparameter.

 ## Citation